 - The 5G-RG is replaced by the W-AGF which is acting as a UE towards the 5GC on behalf of the FN-RG.

 - In step 1 the AMF sends the UE Configuration Update Command to the FN-RG, which is received by the W-AGF terminating the N1 and acting as a UE on behalf of the FN-RG.
 The W-AGF stores the UE Configuration as defined in clause 9.4.
 If requested by the AMF, the W-AGF shall acknowledge the UE Configuration Update Command.

-- When requested by the AMF, in step 4 the W-AGF starts the registration procedure described in clause 7.2.1.3.
+- Step 2d is not applicable.- When requested by the AMF, in step 4 the W-AGF starts the registration procedure described in clause 7.2.1.3.

 - The Emergency service is not applicable.